sphinx-doc/sphinx/doc/ext/doctest.rst

    but executed before the doctests of the group(s) it belongs to.

+.. rst:directive:: .. testcleanup:: [group]

+   A cleanup code block.
+This code is not shown in the output for other builders, but executed after the doctests of the group(s) it belongs to.

+   .. versionadded:: 1.1

 .. rst:directive:: .. doctest:: [group]

    A doctest-style code block.
 You can use standard :mod:`doctest` flags for